-MOTE: Use only the Dell-installed video drivers, which are designed to offer the best performance with your Dell- installed operating system.
+💋 NOTE: Use only the Dell-installed video drivers, which are designed to offer the best performance with your Dell-installed operating system.

-If you choose a resolution or color palette that is greater than that which the display supports, the settings adjust automatically to the closest supported values.
+If you choose a resolution or color palette that is higher than the display supports, the settings adjust automatically to the closest supported values.

-- Click Start→ Control Panel→ Display→ Settings. - 2.
+- 1. Click Start→ Control Panel→ Display→ Settings. - 2.
 Try different settings for Color quality and Screen resolution.